josemariaaraujo/Shelly-Power-Diverter/README.md

   * Contact terminals

 ## Software
-Has to be custom, AFAIK existing solutions like ESPEasy or Tasmota won't work because of 50Hz interrupt for energy reading.
+~~Has to be custom, AFAIK existing solutions like ESPEasy or Tasmota won't work because of 50Hz interrupt for energy reading.~~

-Will use PlatformIO, already have some experience wiht ESP8266
+Custom module developped to ESPHome

+Used PlatformIO as development environment.